antingshen/BeaverDam/README.md

 ## Installation

-Make sure `virutalenv` is installed on your computer.
-Search for OS specific instructions.

-1. Clone the repository
+ 1. Clone this repository.
  2. `cd BeaverDam`
-3. Install `virtualenv` (probably via `pip3 install virtualenv`)
+ 3. Make sure Python 3 is installed.
+    If not: `brew install python3` (Mac) or `sudo apt-get install python3` (Ubuntu)
+ 3. Make sure virtualenv is installed.
+    If not: `pip3 install virtualenv` or maybe `sudo pip3 install virtualenv`
-4. `scripts/setup` to make the Python venv
+ 4. Make the Python virtualenv for this project:
+    `scripts/setup`
-5. `scripts/seed` to download sample database and data
+ 5. Download sample data:
+    `scripts/seed -f`

 ### If using mturk